Playa Del Carmen Real Estate Guide

 How investors are renting their condos

 We have seen a changing trend in this area as well of Playa Del Carmen real estate.
 In the past, most people bought and either had a management company or just posted on Airbnb.
 Two new trends have emerged lately.
-One is the all-in-one purchase of a condo and In house management.
-Usually the fees are higher but sometimes the return is good and the frustration is lower.
-The second thing we have noticed is the cross platform marketing of condos.
-With a more tight vacation rental market, people have been looking to promote their properties more.
+One is the all-in-one purchase of a condo and in house management.
+Usually, the fees are higher but sometimes the return is good, and the frustration is lower.
+The second thing we have noticed is the cross-platform marketing of condos.
+With a tighter vacation rental market, people have been looking to promote their properties more.
 This mean advertising in multiple languages (especially since the national market is up) and on multiple websites.
 See our article on 15 tips to best prepare your property for rental.

 Some people that rely on just one platform have seen more competition and lower returns lately.
 With more competition, it is always the more creative and more savvy that get ahead.
 It also means having a good realtor is more important than ever.